MKSherbini/OpenCV-Image-Scaler/README.md

-# OpenCV-Image-Concat
+# OpenCV-Image-Scaler
-## Quick Image concatenation program to add all images in a specified folder to a single long vertical image with customizable Paths and Extensions using easily editable XML file
+## Quick Image Scaler program to scale all images in a specified folder with customizable Paths, Extensions Scale ratios, and postfixes using easily editable XML file